Vector vs Raster: What File Type is Right for Your Project?

 TIP: Illustrator is great for working with vector file types, though Inkscape works too.
 Illustrator and Inkscape are vector-based programs, meaning that any files exported from these programs will be constructed using mathematical equations or geometric shapes.

 Now that you’ve got the basics down, let’s talk more in-depth about some specific file formats.
-When it comes to vector vs raster, there are some specific file formats associated with each type.

 Vector vs Raster — Different Types of Raster-Based Graphics